thorek/gama/libs/doc/domain-configuration.md

 `./car-config`.
 Since we want to add some custom code we use now a TypeScript object for the rest of our domain definition.
 Note that you could also have included the above Enum and Entity definition in this object.
 You can split and combine this as you like.
-All YAML file definitions and all configuration objects are merged into one single domain definition in the end.
+All YAML file definitions and all configuration objects are merged into one single domain configuration in the end.

 We recommend having one YAML file per enum / type, and add custom code in one configuration object per use case.

-Here we want to add a non-Entity based query (Winners of the Le Mans Race) and a custom mutation (repaint of a car).
+From the simple domain configuration above we will alread get full fledged CRUD queries and mutations (incl. filtering, sorting, paging, validation etc.) but we alsow want to add a non-Entity based query (Winners of the Le Mans Race) and a custom mutation (repaint of a car).

 ```typescript
 const winnerYear = {